- What are the criteria for the EB-1B designation?

 A job offer letter from the sponsoring employer is required to satisfy the permanent position requirement.
 Letters from previous employers may be necessary to establish the minimum three years’ experience.

 Evidence of the applicant’s accomplishments in the field will vary from case to case.
 It is essential that all claims are supported by hard, documentary evidence, such as publication records and accompanying citations.
+For example, documentation of “authorship of scholarly articles in the field” would include copies of the individual’s published articles and/or books, along with evidence of the field’s reception (citation counts, reviews, etc.).
 All petitions must be supported by letters from peers and colleagues in the individual’s field of expertise, including independent references who have never worked with the applicant.

 How long does case processing take?
 Is expedited service available?